Subchapter 08F – Requirements for Certified Public Accountant Examination and Certificate Applicants

 (3) failure to cooperate with testing officials;

-(5) conduct which violates the nondisclosure prohibitions of the examination or aiding or abetting another in doing so; and
+(5) conduct that violates the nondisclosure prohibitions of the examination or aiding or abetting another in doing so; or

 21 NCAC 08F .0113 Candidate’s Request To Review CPA Examination

 The Board may allow a North Carolina candidate pursuant to G.S.
 93B-(8) to review his or her CPA Examination within 60 days after the release of the grades in question.